-That's how key and locks function together.
+That's how keys and locks function together.
 Now for the harder part.

-As you can see, the key aligns all the pin stacks to their correct heights simultaneously.
-You’d think that without the key, this just can’t be done and you’d be right.
+As you can see, the key aligns all the pin stacks to their correct heights and reach the shear line simultaneously.
+You’d think that without the key, this just can’t be done, and you’d be right.
 While possible, the chances of doing so would be extremely slim.
 But we can manipulate the pins individually, and this is made possible thanks to tolerances.
-Even with all our technology, it’s near-impossible to make all the mass machined components exactly the same dimensions and this is what causes the binding defect.
+Even with all our technology, it’s near impossible to make all the mass-machined components exactly the same dimensions, and this is what causes the binding defect.

-In the above lock, if we were to apply tension in either direction, pin 2 (looking right to left, where the key enters) would bind first because it’s the biggest.
-It’s physically impossible for any of the others to bind at this point, anyone can understand this.
+In the above lock, if we were to use a tension wrench and apply tension in either direction, pin 2 (looking right to left, where the key enters) would bind first because it’s the biggest.
+It’s physically impossible for any of the others to bind at this point—anyone can understand this.
 Pin 2 is blocking the plug from rotating, but the rest aren’t making any contact with their chamber walls whatsoever.
 We would feel pin 2 binding, whereas the others would just spring up and down without any resistance.
 More on this shortly.

 When we apply tension and lift this pin, once it reaches the shear line, three very important things will happen: